 [F. An order issued pursuant to this regulation shall be void unless issued within 60 days of the inspection or reinspection at which the deficiency is identified.]

-F. If the licensee fails to pay an imposed civil money penalty by the specified due date, the Department may deny the licensee’s application for renewal of the program’s license.
+F. If the licensee fails to pay an imposed civil money penalty by the specified due date, the Department may deny the licensee’s application for renewal of the assisted living program’s license.

-F. A person aggrieved by the action of the Secretary under this regulation may appeal the Secretary's action by filing a request for a hearing in accordance with Regulation .59 of this chapter.
+F. A person aggrieved by the action of the Secretary under this regulation may appeal the Secretary's action by filing a request for a hearing in accordance with Regulation .62 of this chapter.